unisi-tech/unisi/README.md

 Table Mode: Supports table navigation and editing with commands like "page", "row", "column", "left", "right", "up", "down", "backspace", and "delete."

 Examples are in test_apps folder.
+For the full state machine, command vocabulary, and how to extend it, see [`docs/voicecom.md`](docs/voicecom.md).

 Demo project: [unisi-tech/vision](https://github.com/unisi-tech/vision)